jpmorganchase/jif-dashboard/README.md

 A few utils methods are provided in `dashboard-util.js`.

 **emit**: Prints a maintenance message to the console, and triggers a `WidgetInternalEvent` the type of which can be passed into the emit call.
 This is helpful for triggering other events on the dashboard.

+# Getting Help
+Stuck at some step?
+Please join our <a href="https://www.goquorum.com/slack-inviter" target="_blank" rel="noopener">slack community</a> for support.